Monitor Class

 Batches multiple entries for efficient API calls

-Flushes automatically based on time intervals or buffer size
+Flushes automatically based on time intervals

 Retries failed requests with exponential backoff